Accelerating Task Generalisation with Multi-Level Skill Hierarchies: Background

-Standard Reinforcement Learning (RL) focuses on how agents can ``take actions in different states of an environment to maximize cumulative future reward", where the reward provides task-specific feedback \citep{sutton2018reinforcement}.
-In any environment, an agent exists in a state $s$ and can perform an action $a$, both of which may be discrete, continuous, or multidimensional.
-Most RL problems are framed as a Markov Decision Process (MDP).
-An MDP is defined as a tuple $\langle S, A, P, R, \gamma \rangle $, where $S$ is the set of possible states, $A$ is the set of possible actions, $P$ is the transition probability function with $P(s, a, s')$ indicating the probability of transitioning from state $s$ to $s'$ after action $a$, $R$ is the reward function where $R(s, a, s')$ gives the reward for transitioning from $s$ to $s'$ via action $a$, and $\gamma \in [0, 1]$ is the discount factor.
-An MDP assumes the Markov property, where the future state and reward depend only on the current state and action.
+\textbf{Reinforcement learning} aims to identify how agents should act in their environment to achieve their objectives~\citep{sutton2018reinforcement}.
+The state of the environment and the action choices of the agent in a given state may be discrete, continuous, or multidimensional.
+Most reinforcement learning problems are framed as a Markov Decision Process (MDP), defined as a tuple $\langle S, A, P, R, \gamma \rangle $, where $S$ is the set of possible states, $A$ is the set of possible actions, $P$ is the transition probability function with $P(s, a, s')$ indicating the probability of transitioning from state $s$ to state $s'$ after taking action $a$, $R$ is the reward function with $R(s, a, s')$ indicating the expected reward when transitioning from state $s$ to state $s'$ via action $a$, and $\gamma \in [0, 1]$ is the discount factor.
+A policy $\pi$ maps states to a probability distribution over actions, guiding the agent's behaviour.

-At each time step \( t \geq 0 \), the agent makes a decision based on its current state $s_t$ using a policy, denoted as $\pi(s_t)$.
-The policy maps states to probabilities over actions, guiding the agent's behaviour.
-The actions taken produce observed experience data of the form $(s_t, a_t, r_{t+1}, s_{t+1})$.
-When the agent interacts with the environment until it reaches a termination state, the full sequence of observations is called a trajectory $T$.
-The objective of reinforcement learning is to learn a policy that maximises the cumulative discounted returns, defined as \( G_t = \sum_{k=0}^\infty \gamma^k r_{t+k+1} \).
+At each time step \( t \geq 0 \), the agent observes the current state $s_t$ and chooses action $a_t$ based on its policy $\pi(s_t)$.
+The environment then transitions into state $s_{t+1}$ and the agent receives reward $r_{t+1}$.
+A \textit{trajectory} is the sequence of observations $s_0, a_0, r_1, s_1, a_2, r_3, s_3, ...$ that reflects the agent's interacts with its environment.
+The agent's objective is to learn a policy that maximises some well defined function of the reward it receives.
+In this paper, we aim to maximise the cumulative discounted return, \( G_t = \sum_{k=0}^\infty \gamma^k r_{t+k+1} \).

-In this paper, we define an environment as the external system with which the agent interacts, characterized by \( \langle S, A, P, R \rangle \).
-In our work, a task is defined as a unique MDP.
+We define an \textit{environment} as the external system with which the agent interacts, characterized by \( \langle S, A, P \rangle \).
+A \textit{task} in a given environment defines, in addition, a reward function $R$ and discount factor $\gamma$.